ghex-org/GHEX/doc_src/scope/scope.rst

 advantage of the infrastructre provided through MPI for our implementation.
 This simplifies creation of contexts and collection of information about which processes participate in the computation.
-Therefore, the context requires an MPI Communicator as runtime argument, in addition to other possible transport specific arcguments.
+Therefore, the context requires an MPI Communicator as runtime argument, in addition to other possible transport specific arguments.
 The passed MPI Communicator will be cloned by the context.
 For this reason the context should be destroyed before the call to ``MPI_Finalize``.

 Contexts are constructed for a specific *transport layer*.
 The available tranport layers are: MPI,